 This test measures the flexibility of the lower back and hamstring muscles, similar to what is measured with the sit and reach test.
+The test involves touching the floor with the finger-tips for 10 seconds.
 The test is part of the Kraus-Weber fitness test protocols, a series of six medical fitness test measures the strength and flexibility of key postural (core) muscles.
 See also the similar toe touch test, which measures the distance from fingertips to the ground.

 purpose: To measure the flexibility of the lower back and hamstring muscles.
 Lower back flexibility is important because tightness in this area is implicated in lumbar lordosis, forward pelvic tilt and lower back pain.